sauravatgithub-web/Compiler/README.md

   - `makeFirsts` and `makeFollow` function are used to build FIRST and FOLLOW for each non terminal.
   - `create_parse_table` function builds up the parse table.
   - `LL1_Parser` function is the main parser function which utilizes stack to verify tokens.
+- **Botton Up Parser**
+Each of these parsers create corresponding states and parse table and then utilizes `LR_Parser` to parse through the input tokens.
+The parsing fails if we can perform neither shift nor reduce at any stage.
-- **LR(0) Parser**<br/>
+  - **LR(0) Parser**<br />
   This is a kind of bottom-up parser and utilizes 0 lookahead to parse.
-An automation is required to decide actions to be taken at any stage of parsing.
 However, these kind of parsers are victims of Shift-Reduce and Reduce-Reduce conflicts.
 Here, in the implementation, we have ignored this.
-The parsing fails if we can perform neither shift nor reduce at any stage.
-  - `createLR0Automation` function is used for building the automation.
-  - `LR0_Parser` function is the main parser function which utilizes stack to verify tokens.
   - **SLR(1) Parser**<br/>
-This is a king of bottom-up parser and utilizes FOLLOW lookahead to parse.
+  This is a kind of bottom-up parser and utilizes FOLLOW lookahead to parse.
 Almost similar to LR(0) variant.
 There are pitfalls, howerver, not all grammars can be resolved.
-Here, in the implementation, we have ignored this.
-The parsing fails if we can perform neither shift nor reduce at any stage.
-  - `create_SLR1_states` function is to create states for this parser.
-  - `create_SLR1_parseTable` function is for creating parse table for these kind of parsers.
+  - **LR(1) Parser**<br/>
+  This is a kind of bottom-up parser and utilizes 1 lookahead symbol to parse.
+This is the **strongest** type of grammar but their are a lot of states.
+  - **LALR Parser**<br/>
+  This parser merges some of the states of LR(1) parser which reduces states to almost equal to that in SLR(1) parser and is almost as fast as LR(1) parser.

 The work flow diagram in this stage looks as below :-
 ```mermaid